 Writing works best when it becomes a habit.
-As Charles Duhigg shows, habits are triggered by cues.
 Creating an opening routine–a series of actions you do each time you sit down to write–can help you start your writing session more easily because over time, your brain associates those actions with writing.

 Closing routines–a series of actions you do each time you end a writing session–support habits 2 and 4.
 Ideally, your closing routine consists of at least two pieces.
 First, you record when you ended your session and what you accomplished (habit 4).
 You also set actionable tasks for your next session.
 That way, you spend your precious time writing, not deciding what to do.

 Our energy and focus do not stay consistent throughout the day, but everyone’s chronotype (how your energy fluctuates daily) is different.
-Once you know your specific chronotype (The Productivity Project offers great suggestions for discovering yours!), you can schedule your writing sessions–and everything else!–strategically around your own peak, trough, and recovery.
+Once you know how your energy fluctuates throughout the day, you can schedule your writing sessions–and everything else!–strategically around your own peak, trough, and recovery.

 Additionally, our brains are bad at predicting how long things will take and remembering what we accomplished.
 These two factors combine into one pernicious problem with academic writing: we underestimate how long things will take and then we feel like we’re not making any progress.
 Talk about demoralizing!